 Thursday, August 15th, 2019 @ 4:42pm

 Smart home technology lets you stay connected to your house when you can’t be there.
-When my son and I renovated the suburban house in Holmes and Holmes season 2, we integrated tons of smart features like blinds, receptacles, a security system and a Napoleon fireplace I can control with my phone.
+When my son and I renovated the suburban house in Holmes and Holmes season 2, we integrated tons of smart features like blinds, receptacles, a security system, and a Napoleon fireplace I can control with my phone.

 They’re convenient, safe, and personally, I think they’re pretty slick.
 But for those of you who are still new to the smart home game, where should you start?
-Here are 5 smart home devices that you should consider for your home.

-5. Smart Security
+5. Start With Smart Security

 A smart lock essentially replaces the need for keys, opting for a digital key.
 Now, there’s still a physical key – but for the most part, you’ll be able to lock and unlock from your phone, or the lock’s touchpad.
 You can also assign family members codes so they can enter your home while you are away.

 I know when Sherry has her hands full with baby Cali, it can be a real lifesaver.
 She can easily lock and unlock her door without the need to fumble for her keys.
 And if you’re in a rush, and can’t remember if you locked the door when you left?
 Just check your phone, and you can lock or unlock remotely.

 I’ve heard from some homeowners who hesitate to add smart locks to their homes because they think they’re a higher security risk.
 A good smart lock is secure from hacking attempts, and when it comes with a strong deadbolt, you’ve got a secure door.

 Some of my Holmes Approved Homes builders have started using smart locks on their build sites.
-They’ll know when the sub trades show up to the job site every morning.
-For me, it means I know when one of my kids stopped by to borrow one of my tools.
+They’ll know when the subtrades show up to the job site every morning.
+For me, it means I know when one of my kids stopped by to “borrow” one of my tools.

 Security doesn’t stop with the front door.
 Consider installing home security cameras and systems that allow you to monitor the action directly from your phone.
 In the event that someone attempts to force open your door, or break a window, with smart looks and smart home security systems, you’ll receive an alert straight to your phone, no matter where you are.

-4. Smart Appliances
+4. Add Smart Appliances

 What are the benefits of smart appliances?
 First and foremost – they’re energy-efficient which means money saved on your monthly bills.
 A lot of them connect directly to the manufacturer and can run a diagnostic when something goes wrong alerting your repair person of the problem BEFORE they arrive at your house.